tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 Back in the classroom, I couldn't concentrate at all.
-Mr. Henderson was talking about the "Velociraptor Rights Movement" and the "1976 Brontosaurus Labor Dispute," and also mentioned Skiles' nomination of the first Stegosaurus to the Supreme Court.
+Mr. Henderson was talking about the "Velociraptor Rights Movement" and the "1976 Brontosaurus Labor Dispute," and also mentioned scales' nomination of the first Stegosaurus to the Supreme Court.